Alex Gibney

 Philip Alexander Gibney (/ˈɡɪbni/; born October 23, 1953) is an American documentary film director and producer.
 In 2010, Esquire magazine described Gibney as "becoming the most important documentarian of our time."

 Gibney's works as director include The Inventor: Out for Blood in Silicon Valley (2019), Going Clear: Scientology and the Prison of Belief (winner of three Emmys in 2015), We Steal Secrets: The Story of Wikileaks (2013), Mea Maxima Culpa: Silence in the House of God (winner of three 2013 primetime Emmy awards), Enron: The Smartest Guys in the Room (nominated in 2005 for Academy Award for Best Documentary Feature); Client 9: The Rise and Fall of Eliot Spitzer (short-listed in 2011 for the Academy Award for Best Documentary Feature), Casino Jack and the United States of Money, and Taxi to the Dark Side (2007) (winner of the 2007 Academy Award for Best Documentary Feature), focusing on a taxi driver in Afghanistan who was tortured and killed at Bagram Air Force Base in 2002.
 In 2019, he released his documentary Citizen K, about Russian President Vladimir Putin and the Russian billionaire exile Mikhail Khodorkovsky.
+Musk, a documentary film about businessman Elon Musk, is scheduled to be released in October 2026.

 Life and career

 Gibney was born in New York City, the son of Harriet (Harvey) and journalist Frank Gibney.
+He has one brother.
 His stepfather was William Sloane Coffin.
 After attending Pomfret School, Gibney earned his bachelor's degree from Yale University and later attended the UCLA Film School.

 Gibney developed an anti-authoritarian view from the journalism career of his father: "They say to succeed you're supposed to suck up and kick down.
 Well, he was the classic guy who sucked down and kicked up, which is never a good career path!
 He was at Time, then fired.
 At Newsweek, fired.
 At Life, fired."
 His stepfather was equally an influence on him.
 "There was something about my father, my mother, and then my stepfather, I think they all ruddered against authority in their own peculiar ways.
 And that probably rubbed off on me, too."